ryan-roemer/sphinx-bootstrap-theme/README.rst

         #
         # Options are nothing with "" (default) or the name of a valid theme
         # such as "amelia" or "cosmo".
-        #
-        # Note that this is served off CDN, so won't be available offline.
         'bootswatch_theme': "united",

         # Choose Bootstrap version.